alexsharabayko/parse/README.md

-# Parsing engine foe csv files
+# Parsing engine for csv files

+This engine can parse file on client (more fast, without time and memory control) and on server (less fast, with control);

 ## To run project: